 Sarah writes: Below are links to the websites of a few individuals and organisations who’ve played key roles in my musical career.

 I wouldn’t have a musical career at all if I didn’t have a husband who’s willing to look after our children and keep the home fires burning while I’m away on tour.
 And he’s one hell of an artist, too.
 Check out his website to see examples of his work.
-He’s also on Twitter and Facebook.
+He’s also on Instagram, Twitter and Facebook.

 Brilliant photos need brilliant graphic design to set them off, and I’m fortunate to have had a supremely brilliant graphic designer working with me since the very start of my solo music career.
 Mary Guinan was one of the first people I met when I moved to Dublin back in the 1990s; we became close friends and my son is privileged to have her as his godmother!
-In addition to doing all my graphic design work (including the aforementioned logo image at the top of this page and the aforementioned posters on the Media Kit page as well as all my solo CD booklets and packaging), Mary also painted the beautiful images on the covers of all four albums – you can see them on the Listen & Buy page.
+In addition to doing all my graphic design work (including the aforementioned logo image at the top of this page and the aforementioned posters on the Media Kit page as well as all my solo CD booklets and packaging), Mary also painted the beautiful images on the covers of my first four albums – you can see them on the Music page.
 And she’s a sweetheart and I love her!

 Proper Music Distribution

 I’m thrilled and delighted to be an Elixir Strings endorsed artist, alongside the likes of Richard Thompson and Newton Faulkner.
 I use their Medium gauge Acoustic 80/20 Bronze set with NANOWEB® Coating, only I substitute a .018 for the .017 in the set, since I’m using DADGAD all the time, and I love their evenness and clarity of tone.
 On the electric guitar kindly loaned to me long-term by Michael Chapman, I use their Heavy gauge Electric Nickel Plated Steel set with NANOWEB® Coating.

 G7th - The Capo Company